History of local government in England: The Municipal Corporations Act 1835

 After the reform of parliamentary constituencies the boroughs established by royal charter during the previous seven centuries were reformed by the Municipal Corporations Act 1835.
-The Act required members of town councils (municipal corporations) in England and Wales to be elected by ratepayers and councils to publish their financial accounts.
+The Act required members of municipal corporations in England and Wales to be elected by ratepayers and the corporations to publish their financial accounts.

-Before the passing of the Act, the municipal boroughs varied depending upon their charters.
+Before the passing of the Act, the municipal boroughs varied, depending upon their charters, but in general their roles included the administration of local justice.
 In some boroughs, corporations had become self-perpetuating oligarchies, with membership of the corporation being for life, and vacancies filled by co-option.

 The Act reformed 178 boroughs immediately; there remained more than one hundred unreformed boroughs, which generally either fell into desuetude or were replaced later under the terms of the Act.
-The last of these were not reformed or abolished until 1886.
-The City of London remains unreformed to the present day.
+The last of these were not reformed or abolished until 1886, except that the City of London Corporation remains unreformed to the present day.
 The Act allowed unincorporated towns to petition for incorporation.
 The industrial towns of the Midlands and North quickly took advantage of this, with Birmingham and Manchester becoming boroughs as soon as 1838.
 Altogether, 62 additional boroughs were incorporated under the act.
 With this Act, the boroughs (thereafter “municipal boroughs”) began to take a more noticeably modern and democratic form.